U

 Low–Medium

-Peak seasons may require earlier scheduling or premium for expedited allocation.
+Peak seasons may require earlier scheduling or expedited allocation.

 Why Handmade Isn’t Priced “Per Piece”